The right EA isn't an admin hire. It's a strategic hire.

 Our search process

-We run retained searches.
-That matters because it changes the nature of the work.
 We're not fishing the same active candidate pool as every other firm in the market.
 We're doing proper headhunting.

 From there we work our network, which is extensive, built over more than a decade placing senior support professionals across the US and UK.
 Many of the best candidates at this level aren't actively looking.
 They're performing well in demanding roles and not monitoring job boards.
 Reaching them requires relationships, and relationships require time in the market.